You Credit Score- How's Your FICO?

 Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to a single number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, the differences aren't huge; they all use the following to calculate your credit score:
+While the formulas vary, each agency uses the following to build your credit score:

-- Payment History - Do you have a history of late payments?
+- History of Payments - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-Before you can improve your credit score, you have to know your score and be sure that the reports from each reporting agency are correct.
+In order to improve your FICO score, you've got to get the credit reports that are used to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
-They also provide helpful information and online tools that can help you improve your FICO score.
+It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
+They also provide helpful information and online tools that help you improve your credit score.

-You can get a free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.